How to Unblock a Stuffy Nose in 1 Min (Breathing Remedy)

 The success rate for this blocked nose remedy is over 90%.
 The results are better if a person is able to have diaphragmatic breathing during this exercise while trying to clear a blocked nose.

 If later your breathing becomes heavy, your nose will get blocked again.
 Then you can repeat this exercise.

-The YouTube video on the right side explains the exercise (video duration is about 2 minutes): How to Unblock a Blocked Nose.
+The YouTube video on the right side explains this home remedy in details (video duration is about 2 minutes): How to Unblock a Blocked Nose.